neurodivergence/neurodivergence/README.md

 i smoke weed at 14

 byf:
-- i have a mood disorder + cptsd and im very insufferable to talk with
+- i have diagnosed bipolar + highly suspected cptsd and im very insufferable to talk with

 dni:
 - exes